OptStartHeat

 Output xActive

-This output is used to display the state of the timer channel of the weekly clock (Off = FALSE, On = TRUE).
-The weekly clock is continuously updated regardless of the state of xEn (= general release of the start-optimization).
-When the settings of the weekly clock are changed, a reset to the default state occurs (see release xEn - locked state). \
+This output is used to indicate the state of the weekly timer's clock channel (Off = FALSE, On = TRUE).
+The weekly timer is continuously updated regardless of the state of xEn (= general enable for the start-up optimization).
+When the weekly timer settings are changed, a reset to the default state occurs (see enable xEn This output serves to enable comfort/daytime operation (Off = FALSE, On = TRUE)

 Output uiDeadTime

-This output is used to indicate the current dead time duration (min).
-This output is always initialized to 0 min at the start of the check time. \
+This output serves to display the current heating time duration (min).
+This output is always initialized to 0 min at the start of the check time.

 Output uiHeatTime